AditiJain1001/AditiJain1001/README.md

 ## About Me
 Hi 👋 there, my name is Aditi and I am software developver apprentice.
 Although I am just learning to code, I am excited to make lot's of new projects and meet of new people.
 Don't hesitate to reach out to me on [LinkedIn](https://www.linkedin.com/in/aditi-jain10/) and say hi!
 And if you have any suggestions for new projects, I would love to hear them as well! 😄

-- 🌱 I’m currently learning **BOOTSTRAP, REACT, GCP, JAVA**
+- 🌱 I’m currently learning **NODE, REACT, JAVA**
 - 📫 Send me an email **ADITI_JAIN@HCL.COM**

 ## Tech Stack
 - Languages: HTML, CSS, JS
+- Libraries: Bootstrap
 - Methodologies: Waterfall, Agile, and Agile frameworks (ie, scrum, kanban, lean, etc)
 - Version Control: Git
-- Cloud: AWS
+- Cloud: GCP, AWS
 - Other: Linux Foundations

 ##